Walter L. White

-Walter L. White (July 6, 1919 – November 10, 2007) was a former member of the Ohio Senate.
+Walter Lemuel White (July 6, 1919 – November 10, 2007) was a former member of the Ohio Senate.
 He served from 1973 until 1979.
 His district was the 12th, which encompassed much of West-Central Ohio.
 Prior to his service in the Senate, White served three terms in the Ohio House, representing the 6th District, which at the time was composed of Allen County.